 Castanets have become a staple instrument of flamenco, the popular Spanish dance form.
 However, you don’t have to be a dancer to play the castanets.

-They’re super easy to learn in that they don’t have any strings, tuning keys, or finger holes, and all you have to do is clack!
+They’re super easy to learn in that they don’t have any strings, tuning keys, or finger holes — all you have to do is clack!

-One of the more unique instruments on this list, the Mouth Harp, is a small bowed instrument that you hold in your mouth.
+One of the more unique instruments on this list, the mouth harp is a small bowed instrument that you hold in your mouth.
+It’s called by its other names: the Jew’s harp, Munnharpe, jaw harp, vargan, and more.

-The exact origins of the mouth harp are unknown, but the first recorded use is in China in the 3rd century B.C.
+The exact origins of the mouth harp are unknown, but the first recorded use was in China in the 3rd century BC.

 Most mouth harps consist of a flexible “tongue” made from either metal or bamboo attached to a frame.
 Alternatively, the instrument can have a wooden reed instead of a tongue.